libriscv/libriscv/README.md

 ## Binary translation

 Instead of JIT, the emulator supports translating binaries to native code using any local C or C++ compiler.
 You can control compilation by passing CC and CFLAGS environment variables to the program that runs the emulator.
 You can show the compiler arguments using VERBOSE=1.
-Example: `CFLAGS=-O2 VERBOSE=1 ./myprogram`.
+Example: `CFLAGS=-O2 VERBOSE=1 ./myemulator`.

-The binary translation feature (accessible by enabling RISCV_EXPERIMENTAL) can greatly improve performance in some cases, at a great up-front cost.
+The binary translation feature (accessible by enabling RISCV_EXPERIMENTAL) can greatly improve performance in some cases, but requires compiling the program on the first run.
 The RISC-V binary is scanned for code blocks that are safe to translate, and then a C compiler is invoked on the generated code.
 This step takes a long time.
 The resulting code is then dynamically loaded and ready to use.
 The feature is a work in progress.